1980 actors strike: Course of the strike

 On October 1, the AFM and AMPTP met for their first round of negotiations since the beginning of their strike action on July 31.
 However, the negotiations ended later that day with no deal being reached.
 By the first week of October, many actors were returning to rehearsal halls in preparation for an end to the strike.
 However, despite this, a representative for AFM stated that the actors, as well as members of other unions (such as the Teamsters), had not crossed their picket lines out of solidarity with the strikers.
-By October 24, the actors had ratified their new contracts.
+By October 23, the actors had ratified their new contracts.
 On October 27, AFM and the AMPTP resumed negotiations without a federal mediator, unlike during the October 1 meeting.
 These negotiations ended on October 29, after AMPTP representatives introduced the topic of pay changes for pay television and home videos.
 AFM representatives contended that the cause of the strike was over payment for reuse in commercial television and that the AMPTP representatives were acting unethically in introducing what they called a "brand new issue" during negotiations.
 Negotiations resumed in early December.
 On January 14, 1981, following a renewed round of negotiations, the AFM and AMPTP came to a tentative agreement that saw an immediate end to the strike, with the agreement submitted to AFM members for ratification.
 The mail-in voting process was expected to take approximately four weeks.
 The agreement was seen as a failure for AFM, as it failed to include agreements concerning the issue of residuals that had precipitated the strike.
+One of the primary motivations behind the 1980 actor's strike was the dispute over residual payments for the newly emerging cable television and home video markets.
+These formats were gaining popularity, but existing contracts did not include provisions for actors to receive a share of revenues from these media.
+The Screen Actors Guild (SAG) argued that actors deserved compensation for the repeated use of their work in these growing markets.
+This dispute over residuals became a significant point of contention, ultimately fueling the strike.